fanlidublin/DaysInDublin/Daily_Proverb.md

 - Wherever you are, be all there.
 Jim Elliot

 - Your world is a living expression of how you are using—and have used—your mind.
 Earl Nightingale

+- Waste no more time arguing about what a good person should be.
+Be one.
+Marcus Aurelius